haseeb-cb/fundamentals-of-gis/Content/1_Theory.md

 - Picture

-In practice, updating this new development would consist of removing the old buildings from the data, and digitizing the new buildings which would mean making new buildings in
+In practice, updating this new development would consist of removing the old buildings from the data, and digitizing the new buildings which would mean making new buildings in the data by tracing the buildings from some kind of reference picture.

-In this case we can use the following project plan as a source for the
+In this case we could potentially use the google imagery of the area, as this has already been updated.
+But this is not always the case, and satellite imagery is not the most accurate use the following project plan as a source for the

 ## Georeferencing
 - More points + more spacing == better?